epogrebnyak/lamr/README.md

 TextCalendar().prmonth(t.year, t.month)
 ```

-You can also run `lamr code cal` for code with comments, excercises and references.
+You can also run `lamr code cal` for full code with comments, excercises and references.

 ## The manual